-In the fourth installment of his dirty gravel bike series, where he sets out to cycle and explore the rail trails of southern Ontario, Rob Brodey tackles what he calls his most exciting yet: the Cataraqui Trail, where he heads northeast to the famed Rideau Canal.
+In the fourth installment of his dirty gravel bike series, where he sets out to cycle and explore the rail trails of southern Ontario, Rob Brodey tackles what he calls his most exciting yet: the Cataraqui Trail, along the famed Rideau Canal.

 Story and Photos by Robert Brodey